floriankraemer/floriankraemer.github.io/_posts/2024-10-03-Naming-Matters-An-Example.markdown

 comments: true
 ---

 Developers spend a lot of time reading and understanding code, actually much more than writing code.
-Readability and understandability of code is a very valuable quality attribute, because it impacts development speed and therefore development cost.
+Readability and understandability of code are very valuable quality attributes, because it impacts development speed and therefore development cost.
 Understandability can be improved a lot by just naming things properly.

 > “Indeed, the ratio of time spent reading versus writing is well over 10 to 1.
 We are constantly reading old code as part of the effort to write new code. ...[Therefore,] making it easy to read makes it easier to write.”